 The simplest comparison operators are

-for example two integers, two dates, or two strings.
-In the case of strings, the default collation
+the same type, for example two integers, two dates, or two strings.
+In the case of strings,

-if any pair of items from the two sequences has the specified relationship, for example
+true if any pair of items from the two sequences has the specified relationship, for

 $A = $B is true if there is an item in

-$B. If an argument is a node, Saxon currently uses its string
+$B. If an argument is a node, the effect depends on whether

-isnot test whether the operands represent the same
+is tests whether the operands represent the same (identical)

 title is *[@note] is true if the first